Assessing the environmental impacts of UK supply chains

 How we communicate

 A good idea means nothing if it doesn't reach the right people.
 Integral to this is identifying the key players in the area of sustainable consumption, and engaging with them to establish their evidence needs.
-Since the topic of sustainable consumption is complext, we also work on removing any barriers that may exist by translating evidence into digestible communication tools.
+Since the topic of sustainable consumption is complex, we also work on removing any barriers that may exist by translating evidence into digestible communication tools.

 We communicate our work to multiple audiences in various ways, including through webinars, guidance documents and summaries, and blog posts.